emmajanedrews/base-template/_drafts/tips-for-preparing-your-home-for-the-st--cloud-market.md

 {% include youtube.html %}

-What simple updates can you make to your St. Cloud home in order to sell quickly and for top dollar?
-I’ll share a few tips today.
+<center>What simple updates can you make to your St. Cloud home in order to sell quickly and for top dollar?
+I’ll share a few tips today.</center>

 If you’re ready to sell your home, what can you do to prepare your house for the market?